 Did you know that if a company has a high share capital, it could be detrimental to the company?
 Many companies incorporated in Malaysia have looked to maintain their share capital at an acceptable level for various reasons which will be discussed in this article.

-The process of decreasing the amount of a company’s shareholder equity is called share capital reduction.
-There are many ways that this can be executed such as share cancellations and share repurchases, which is also known as share buybacks.
+Moreover, the process of decreasing the amount of a company’s shareholder equity is called share capital reduction.
+Companies can execute this through various methods such as share cancellations and share repurchases, also known as share buybacks.

-To create a more efficient capital structure and increasing the shareholder value, companies will look to reduce its share capital.
+To create a more efficient capital structure and increase shareholder value, companies will look to reduce their share capital.
 It is important to note that while the company’s market capitalisation will not change because of the share capital reduction, the number of outstanding shares and traded shares will decrease.

 Another scenario where capital reduction may be executed is to respond to a decline in operating profits or loss of revenue that cannot be recovered from a company’s expected future earnings.
-In some capital reductions, shareholders will receive a cash payment for shares which have been canceled, but in most other situations, the impact on shareholders is minimal.
+In some capital reductions, shareholders will receive a cash payment for shares that have been cancelled, but in most other situations, the impact on shareholders is minimal.

-There are multiple reasons as to why a company might choose to reduce its share capital.
+There are multiple reasons why a company might choose to reduce its share capital.
 These include:

 1. Return of surplus capital